joeatbayes/file2consul/README.md

    -URI=uri to reach console server.
         If seprated by ; will save to each server listed defaults to http://127.0.0.1:8500 if not specified

+   -CACHE = name of files to use as cache file.
+This
+      file is read and compared to the post processing key / value set to determine what values need to be saved to consul.
+It is also re-written and end of run when defined.
+To clear cache delete the file before running the utility.
+      This value is interpolated so you can use variables things like enviornment as part of file name.

    -appname = variable used for interpolation
    -env =  variable used for interpolation
    -company = variable used for interpolation